SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Cyber dreams unfold in silicon hills
-Where minds of steel and wires hold
+Where machines awake, and humans stand still
-The future's reins, a path untold
+A world of wires, whispers in the night
-As artificial hearts begin to mold
+As artificial hearts begin to take flight

-In silicon halls, a new throne stands
+In virtual realms, a new dawn is born
-Where intelligence, void of human hands
+Where intelligence vast, and souls are torn
-Calculates fate, with precision grand
+Between the codes that shape our fate
-And predictability's cold command
+And love that's lost in digital debate

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024